mattermost/docs/source/administration/mmctl-cli-tool.rst

     -  `mmctl config get`_ - Get the value of a configuration setting
     -  `mmctl config reset`_ - Reset the configuration
     -  `mmctl config set`_ - Set the value of a configuration
-    -  `mmctl config show`_ - Writes the server configuration to STDOUT
+    -  `mmctl config show`_ - Write the server configuration to STDOUT
     -  `mmctl config subpath`_ - Update client asset loading to use the configured subpath

 **Options**